What is a COE?

 - Passport holders of Countries under Visa Exemption Program

 The main requirement for the COE is that the applicant qualifies to enter Thailand based on the list of eligible travelers.
 The applicant must secure the appropriate Thai visa before applying for the COE.
 Once the visa has been obtained, the applicant must prepare the following documents for the COE application:

 - Copy of the STV, non-immigrant visa, or extension of stay with a re-entry permit

-- Copy of the Health Insurance Policy covering treatment and medical expenses related to COVID-19 with a minimum coverage of 100,000 USD.
+- Copy of the COVID-19 Travel Insurance for Thailand Policy covering treatment and medical expenses related to COVID-19 with a minimum coverage of 100,000 USD.

 - Copy of confirmed flight booking

 - Copy of confirmed Alternative State Quarantine (ASQ) hotel booking

 NOTE: Some embassies will reject your COE application if you do not have the correct format for Health Insurance.
 In order to have the correct insurance for the COE.